Dariush Borbor: Early life

 Dariush Borbor was born in April 1934.
 His father was Gholam Hossein khan Borbor (غلامحسین خان بوربور), one of the directors of the Iranian branch of the former Anglo-Iranian Oil Company (AIOC), congressman, ambassador-at-large, and one of the founding members of the Grand Lodge of Iran.
+His family belonged to the Borbor tribe, a tribe scattered across Iran, which was largely unknown until he later brought attention to the tribe and gave much information.
 Borbor had his primary schooling in Iran.
 At the age of thirteen, he moved to the United Kingdom for his secondary education, after which he obtained his General Certificate of Education from University of Cambridge (1952), a Bachelor of Architecture (1958) and a Master of Civic Design (1959) both from the University of Liverpool.
 He then went to specialize in the architecture of hot dry regions at the University of Geneva (1961) under the direction of the French architect and urban planner Eugène Beaudouin.